MrRyzen/villain-ui/README.md

 The library includes comprehensive global styles that provide the foundation for the luxury dark aesthetic.
 When you import `theme.css`, you get:

 **Base HTML/Body Styling:**
-- Dark background (`--color-base-0`: #050505)
+- Dark background (`--color-base-0`: #0a0a0a - Onyx Black)
 - Optimized font rendering with antialiasing
 - Body text styling with Inter font family
 - Proper box-sizing and reset for consistent rendering

 **Typography System:**
-- Automatic heading styles (h1-h6) with Poppins font family
+- Automatic heading styles (h1-h6) with Inter font family
 - Optimized font sizes, line heights, weights, and letter spacing
 - Zero default margins/padding for precise control
-- Monospace font (IBM Plex Mono) for code elements
+- Monospace font (JetBrains Mono) for code elements

 **Built-in Animations:**
 The theme includes several keyframe animations ready to use: